mozzarellaV8/federal-firearms-licenses/readme.md

 What does the number of Federal Firearms Licenses in a given state say about that state?
 About the United States as a whole?

+Can data provided by the ATF on Federal Firearms License holders - when compared to various datasets from the **US Census**, **American Community Survey**,  **Energy Information Administration**, &c. - provide insight into the nature of American populations?

+Starting with basics: how do these firearms licesnses vary by state population?

 ![ffl~population-01](presentation/vis/ffl-eda-scatterplot-01-V2.jpg)

-Can data provided by the ATF on Federal Firearms License holders - when compared to various datasets from the **US Census**, **American Community Survey**, and **Energy Information Administration** - provide insight into the nature of American populations?

 ![ffl~population-01](presentation/vis/ffl-eda-scatterplot-log.jpg)

+State Population and per capita Federal Firearms License count - an inverse relationship?
+Interestingly - when visualized on a log scale, the outliers appear to be the states with lowest per capita firearms license counts.

 # What is a Federal Firearms License?